Unipart: Divestures and acquisitions

+In 2014, Vince Cable, the then Secretary of State for Business, Innovation & Skills and the APC (Advanced Propulsion Centre) launched the ACTIVE (Advanced Combustion Turbocharge Inline Variable Valvetrain Engine) project supported by the Automotive Council at Ford's Dunton Technical Centre, focused on the advancement of propulsion development and production.
+The project included work at 11 partner locations, including Unipart Eberspacher Exhaust Systems.

+In April 2014, Unipart announced a five-year logistics contract with Qoros Automotive based in Changshu, China.

-In 2014, Unipart Group began working with Andrew Page and the UK Parts Alliance to ensure that British used car owners would continue to be supported via Unipart Car Care Centres, which are based in towns across the UK, and delivered the same standard of service to their customers.
-In December 2014, Unipart announced a joint venture with Lucchini RS Group, the venture was named LUR Limited and produced railway wheel, wheelsets and other activities.
+During 2014, Unipart Group began working with Andrew Page and the UK Parts Alliance to ensure that British used car owners would continue to be supported via Unipart Car Care Centres, which are based in towns across the UK, and delivered the same standard of service to their customers.

 In March 2015, the company announced that it was launching a new high-tech engineering and manufacturing business called Unipart Powertrain Applications.

-In May 2015 Unipart announced its biggest rise in profits for 10 years, said to be due to continued productivity improvements.
+During May 2015, Unipart announced its biggest rise in profits for 10 years, which it attributed at the time to continued improvements in productivity.
 That same year, Unipart launched a joint venture with Rolls-Royce called MetLase Limited.
 MetLase uses high precision, laser cutting technology, and patented assembly and joining systems, to enable engineers to produce prototypes rapidly.